 Booking clients is one of the most important elements of growing your wedding photography business.
 Not only is it important for you to understand the basics involved in wedding photography marketing, it is important to also properly use your time to work with clients you love.
 Outsourcing your wedding photography color correction needs will ensure that you have extra time to spend marketing your business to your clients.
 When you have the time to do this, focusing your efforts on marketing will help to grow your photography business.

 Wedding photographers and marketing pros Justin and Mary Marantz connected with us during our Online Training: Marketing with Love and shared 10 simple action items you can do to increase your bookings and grow your business.
-We selected the top 5 wedding photographer marketing tips you can work on to effectively market for your wedding photography business.
+We selected the top 5 wedding photographer marketing tips you can work on to market for your wedding photography business.

 1. Take Care of Your Ideal Clients

 As a wedding photographer, one of your goals is to book clients that are ideal for your business.
 Once you book those clients, you need to take care of them!
 A great way to do this is to give your past and present clients thoughtful gifts that are non-photography related.
-The photography duo love to give past clients a William Sonoma Bride & Groom Cookbook.
-Remember to send gifts that your ideal clients will share on Facebook and Instagram, because that can help drive traffic to your website.
+The photography duo loves to give past clients a William Sonoma Bride & Groom Cookbook.
+Remember to send gifts that your ideal clients will share on Facebook and Instagram because that can help drive traffic to your website.
 Taking care of clients is an important part of growing your business, as your ideal clients will refer you to their family and friends who may also be ideal clients for you.

 2. Take Care of Your Vendors